 Do these reasons justify having to cheat?

 I feel no relationship can be expertly defined, just because no person is totally similar to another and you cannot know the entirety of a singular being.
-You would never really know how quick s/he could subscribe to a particular kind of change.
-Everyone has history.
+You would never really know how quickly s/he could subscribe to a particular kind of change.
+Everyone has a history.
 Any part of this history could be a vice, for a good change or a bad one.

 Some events could bring some people to take the absolute reverse path, and transition seamlessly from good guys into assholes.
-But mostly, we normally just gradually get less interested, less loving and caring, and you’ll see the signs and either choose to ignore as cheat warning, or other matters.
+But mostly, we normally just gradually get less interested, less loving and caring, and you’ll see the signs and either choose to ignore as cheat warning or other matters.

 Still, relationships are not scary.
-Both partners might be confronted with various version 2.0s on daily basis.
+Both partners might be confronted with various version 2.0s on a daily basis.
 It would be a matter of maturity and extent of understanding of your spouse to carefully neutralize the attraction for these other versions.

 I feel its ok to exercise the trust in relationships and let your spouse get a breathing space every once in a while.
 More so, not getting paranoid overthinking whether they’d find a version 2.0 of yourself, or the missing 30 from the 70.